Tasmanian opium industry

-The Tasmanian opium poppy farming industry was established in Tasmania in 1966.

-Farms in Tasmania produce about 50% of the world's licit poppy straw that is later refined into opiates such as morphine and codeine.
+The Tasmanian opium industry was established in Tasmania in 1966.
+Tasmania is the world's largest producer of legal narcotic opium, producing more than 50% of the world's supply.
+Opium produced in Tasmania generally gets produced into opiate medications such as morphine, codeine and oxycodone.

-Tasmanian Alkaloids is Tasmania's largest corporate grower of opium poppies.
+Extractas Bioscience (formerly known as Tasmanian Alkaloids) is Tasmania's largest corporate grower of opium poppies.
+The father of Jeremy Rockliff, the current Premier of Tasmania worked for Extractas during his life as a poppy producer.

 A downy mildew outbreak in the 2014 poppy-growing season led to one Tasmanian company to look into growing poppies in the Northern Territory and Victoria of Australia.
+Following the outbreak, the Northern Territory Government passed legislation allowing for the supervised production of opium plants for legal wholesale to produce narcotic medications.